Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-09-01-Divisive-Clustering.md

     | d | $\frac{9+4+3}{3}=5.33$ | 10 | $<0$ |
     | e | $\frac{8+5+3}{3}=5.33$ | 9 | $<0$ |

-3. Everyone in the old party ask himself the same question as above again and again until everyone got the answer "Yes".
+3. Everyone in the old party ask himself the same question as above again and again until everyone got the answer "No".

     |  | $\alpha=$distance to the old party | $\beta=$distance to the new party | $\alpha-\beta$ |
     | - | - | - | - |